 - Meanwhile, prepare the roasted pine nuts for topping, if using.
 In a small saucepan, roast the pine nuts in olive oil for 3-5 minutes.
 Alternatively, dry toast the pine nuts until slightly browned and fragrant.
 Watch closely to see when they just begin to brown, and immediately remove from the heat and set aside.

 - Remove the moussaka from the oven, and top with the roasted pine nuts.
-Top with fresh mint leaves and serve.
+Top with fresh mint or parsley leaves and serve.

 Thank you for this recipe.
 My husband and I are from Damas.
 Although it has a lot more ingredients than my other version, it was a nice change.